Walter Flex: Biography

-Walter Flex was born at Eisenach, in the Kingdom of Prussia, on July 6, 1887.
+Walter Flex was born at Eisenach, in the Grand Duchy of Saxe-Weimar-Eisenach, on July 6, 1887.
 The second of four sons, Walter's father, a secondary school teacher, was a fervent admirer of Otto von Bismarck, and all four of his sons were brought up to revere the former German Chancellor.

 Flex had a happy childhood and showed no interest in the world until the Second Anglo-Boer War began in 1898.
 Due to his sympathy for "the underdog", Flex, like many other Germans of his time, sympathised with the Boer Republics in their battle against the British Empire.

 Flex went to the University of Erlangen where he studied German, thanks to the award of a bursary.

 According to Tim Cross, "Walter Flex's first attempt at drama was the tragedy Demetrius, about the Tsarist Pretender.
 In his following works for the stage, social problems form the core, as in Lothar, Die Bauernführer, Das heilige Blut, and Der Kanzler Klaus von Bismarck.
 These revolve around the premise that society is necessary.
 Each individual is like a thread, insignificant, disposable, and only makes sense if he is a thread woven into the fabric of the carpet.
-Interesting as these plays are in the context in which they were written, it cannot be claimed that Flex was an original writers a dramatist, he laboured much under the influence of Hebbel.
+Interesting as these plays are in the context in which they were written, it cannot be claimed that Flex was an original writer as a dramatist, as he laboured much under the influence of Hebbel.
 His poetry is the least distinguished of his output, and appears more as an exercise towards the prose works such as Wallenstein and Der Wanderer."

 Flex was successful academically and became a teacher like his father.
 His first appointment was as a private tutor to the family of Chancellor von Bismarck.
 A later appointment was to the family of Baron von Leesen, but this was interrupted by the outbreak of the Great War in August 1914.